-Tasks won’t get done by themselves, of course, but allocating that work to teams can get confusing in your schedule when you have so many subcontractors to keep track of.
+In a nutshell, construction scheduling is about activities and resources.
+Tasks won’t get done by themselves, of course, but allocating that work to teams can get confusing in your construction schedule when you have so many subcontractors to keep track of.
 By color-coding tasks, you can easily distinguish the different teams and work.
 Now you can pinpoint who is working on what once the project execution phase begins.

 You should have already made estimations on the length of work from your teams and have a detailed profile of their skills and experience to assign them appropriately.
 After allocating your resources, a project management tool like ProjectManager.com can send alerts when new tasks are assigned and deadlines are due.

 Once you have the people assigned to the work, the construction schedule is ready to venture into the real world.
 Make sure that your resources are balanced.
 You don’t want to over-allocate one team while another is twiddling their thumbs.
 ProjectManager.com has workload calendars to help with this process.

 5. Review, Review, Review

 Construction scheduling is highly complex and requires permanent monitoring.
 No construction schedule is written in stone, at least none that will succeed.
 Things change, and if you’re not monitoring and reviewing throughout the project, those changes will send you off-track—or worse.